 In addition to having completed one of the entrance requirements noted above, all learners registering for PNUR 9020 must have in their possession the following prerequisites in order to be eligible to register; related costs are the responsibility of the individual learner:

 - All learners must provide original proof of demonstrating English language proficiency.
-We accept: English language proficiency test CELBAN original transcripts only with minimum test scores being Speaking: CLB 8, Listening: CLB 10, Reading: CLB 8, Writing: CLB 7; or English language proficiency test IELTS (Academic Version) with minimum test scores being Speaking:7, Listening 7.5, Reading 6.5, Writing 7.0; Please note, results from combining tests are not accepted.
+We accept: English language proficiency test CELBAN original transcripts only with minimum test scores being Speaking: CLB 8, Listening: CLB 9, Reading: CLB 8, Writing: CLB 7; or English language proficiency test IELTS (Academic Version) with minimum test scores being Speaking:7, Listening 7, Reading 6.5, Writing 6.5; Please note, results from combining tests are not accepted.
 We do not accept photocopies of test results.
 We only accept original transcripts.
-We will accept Academic IELTS or CELBAN results if they have expired.
-Learners who are Canadian high school or university graduates can submit their official high school or university transcript meeting the following English requirements: English 12 (or equivalent) with a minimum grade of B; or undergraduate English equivalent with a minimum of C+.
-If the learner's transcript does not meet these minimum English grade requirements, the learner is required to submit either Academic IELTS or CELBAN test scores as noted above.
-Please note: learners who have demonstrated English Language proficiency with their nursing regulatory body can submit a letter from their nursing regulatory body that states they currently meet the English language proficiency, if this has expired it will not be accepted.
-Letters from alternate third parties such as past or present employers, nursing schools, etc. are not accepted as proof of English language proficiency.
+We will accept Academic IELTS or CELBAN results if they have expired, there are no exceptions.

 - Proof of CPR Level C Canadian certificate or higher; CPR certification must remain valid for the duration of the placement.